dot-layer/blog/content/blog/2018-09-01-grammar-of-graphics.md

 ## Our objective

 This is probably the most important thing to keep in mind while developping a graphical visualization.
-It should always guide our decisions (type of graphics, theme, aesthetics, etc) because at the end, the graphic should help people understand something specific.
+It should always guide our decisions (type of graphic, theme, aesthetics, etc.) because at the end, the graphic should help people understand something specific.

 ## Data